 I'm a freelance writer of comics and fiction and this is my online portfolio.
-It’s aimed not only at readers who enjoy what I do, but also at any editors out there who may be interested in working with a happening fella such as myself.
+It’s aimed not only at readers who want to find out more about the stories they've enjoyed, but also at any editors out there who may be interested in working with a happening fella such as myself.

 What sort of thing do I write?
 I'm probably best known for writing comics for legendary British sci-fi anthology 2000 AD, for whom I've written two classic characters Judge Dredd and Robo-Hunter, as well as conceived and written two original series, Age Of The Wolf and Dandridge.